Taskade

 Taskade looks like a writing app, but it’s actually a task app.

 However, like all apps, Taskade also has some personal disappointments, which is that it looks like a writing app but is not.
 On the surface, Markdown seems to be available, but it does not appear to be.
-And while document creation seems to be smooth, there is no “document statistics” feature.
-I don’t think it’s right if it’s even similar to WorkFlowy in this way; Of course, WorkFlowy is a very rigid app overall, but Taskade is colorful, so there’s a difference.
+And while document creation seems to be somewhat smooth, there is no “document statistics” feature.
+I don’t think it’s right if it’s even similar to WorkFlowy in this way; Of course, WorkFlowy is a very rigid app overall, but Taskade is colorful, so there’s a difference in this regard.
 Of course, here, WorkFlowy has the difference that the app feels deeper as you use it.
 Taskade doesn’t seem to be that deep…

 One of the best things about Taskade is that it offers a good level of AI functionality for free, with some limitations.